Shoyeb45/WebDevelopment/FashionStore/README.md

 2. initial
 3. unset

-- All the properties of the parent will not reach to child, if we want it to reach to the child, then we use `inherit` value on that particular attribute all `all:inherit;` attribute
+- All the properties of the parent will not reach to child, if we want it to reach to the child, then we use `inherit` value on that particular attribute all `all: inherit;` attribute
 - After inheriting the attribute from the parent if the child is interesting in changing the value, the child can change the value or set the value to default apperance.
 - To remove the default nature of a particular element we use `unset` value to the attribute